rlberry-py/rlberry/docs/basics/userguide/environment.md

 ## Use Gymnasium environment
-Gymnasium can give you some classic environment.
-You can use theme with [gym_make](rlberry.envs.gym_make).
-More information [here](https://gymnasium.farama.org/environments/classic_control/).
+Gymnasium is a project that provides an API for all single agent reinforcement learning environments, and includes implementations of common environments: cartpole, pendulum, mountain-car, mujoco, atari, and more.More information [here](https://gymnasium.farama.org/environments/classic_control/).

+In rlberry, you can use Gymnasium environment with [gym_make](rlberry.envs.gym_make).
+Here, we will use ```MountainCar-v0```, one of the "Classic Control environments".

 ```python
 from rlberry.envs import gym_make